 Make the sausage rolls

 - Ensure that the puff pastry is fully defrosted, but still at refrigerator temperature.
 Line a baking sheet with parchment paper and keep it ready.
+Work quickly with the puff pastry, because once it gets warm it is impossible to work with.

 - Repeat steps 2 through 4 with the second pastry sheet.
 When you are finished you will have four sausage rolls.